September 14, 2020 by

 Most importantly, be sure to provide reassurance and support to encourage an older adult to regain his or her self-assurance and confidence and to lessen anxiety.

-For additional recommendations on preventing falls, or to arrange for a free in-home safety assessment, contact the experts in senior and home health care in Syracuse, NY and the surrounding areas from At Home Independent Living any time at (315) 579-HOME (4663).
+For additional recommendations on preventing falls, or to arrange for a free in-home safety assessment, contact the expert caregivers in Syracuse, NY and the surrounding areas from At Home Independent Living any time at (315) 579-HOME (4663).